chilucdiep/spacetr-app/README.md

 # About

-Spacestagram is a web app where users can browser through NASA’s pictures, read about their context and information and save their favorites.
+Spacestagram is a web app where users can browse through NASA’s pictures, read about their context and information and save their favorites.

 #### 👉 [Try it out here](https://github.com/facebook/create-react-app)